 Some dogs mark from being overly excited.
 Let’s say a lady pup suddenly comes onto the scene and she is in heat, a male dog is likely to become suddenly excited and mark.
 Some dogs, while visiting other people’s homes, will mark locations where other dogs have marked.

 And finally, some dogs urine mark when they are feeling scared and anxious.
 Different situation might cause some dogs to feel anxiety, like there suddenly being new pets or new objects in the home, a new person moving into the home, or any type of conflict.

 Sometimes, newly-adopted dogs, who have experienced abuse, will feel scared and anxious for a time until they learn, or relearn, to trust people.
 In this last scenario, extreme patience and compassion must be present.

-Belly bands are great in these marking situations because once your dog learns that when he tries to mark, he’s going to pee on himself instead, he’ll be encouraged to stop the unwanted behavior because he will not get the scent marking result he was looking for.
+Belly bands are great in these marking situations because once your dog learns that when he tries to mark, he’s going to pee into the belly band instead, he’ll be encouraged to stop the unwanted behavior because he will not get the scent marking result he was looking for.

 Urine incontinence happens when a dog that has been house-trained begins to lose control of his bladder.
 This may happen occasionally and only be little drips, or it can happen chronically where the dog voids large amounts of urine.

 Urinary incontinence in dogs can be caused by a number of things:

 - Urinary stones

 - Spinal injury or degeneration (frequently seen in German shepherds)